Private Browsing - Use Firefox without saving history

 However, there may be times when you do not want other users of your computer to see or access such information.
 For example, if a friend or family member shares your computer, you might prefer for them not to be able to see what websites you've visited or what files you've downloaded.

 Firefox 3.5 and later provide "Private Browsing," which allows you to browse the Internet without Firefox saving any data about which sites and pages you have visited.

 - Visited pages: No pages will be added to the list of sites in the History menu, the Library window's History list, or the Awesome Bar address list.

-- Form and Search Bar entries: Nothing you enter into text boxes on web pages or the Use the Search bar in Firefox will be saved for Control whether Firefox automatically fills in forms.
+- Form and Search Bar entries: Nothing you enter into text boxes on web pages or the Search the Web on Firefox will be saved for Control whether Firefox automatically fills in forms.

 - Passwords: No new passwords will be saved.